Arifdamar/Javascript-Course/README.md

+# Javascript Course
-# This repo includes codes that I have written through a javascript course.
+This repo includes codes that I have written through a javascript course.